-The Loan, which was in the form of a Note dated April 21, 2020, matures on April 21, 2022, and bears interest at a rate of 1% per annum, payable monthly commencing on November 21, 2020.
+The Loan, which was in the form of a Note dated April 21, 2020, matures on April 21, 2022, and bears interest at a rate of 1% per annum.
 The Note may be prepaid by the School at any time prior to maturity with no prepayment penalties.
 Funds from the Loan may only be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020.
 The School intends to use the entire Loan amount for qualifying expenses.
 Under the terms of the PPP, certain amounts of the Loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.
+The School met the qualifications for loan forgiveness under the PPP and was provided repayment forgiveness in August 2021.